All About Leadership

 The following books are recommended because of their highly practical nature and often because they include a wide range of information about this Library topic.
 To get more information about each book, just click on the image of the book.
 Also, a "bubble" of information might be displayed.
 You can click on the title of the book in that bubble to get more information, too.

-Leadership and Supervision With Nonprofit Staff - Book Cover Field Guide to Leadership and Supervision With Nonprofit Staff
+- Field Guide to Leadership and Supervision With Nonprofit Staff